aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to DOCX" h2="Transform OFT to DOCX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from OFT file format to HTML.
+This is useful for a variety of reasons, such as to make the email content more accessible to a wider range of users, or to make it easier to integrate with other applications.

+<h2>How Aspose.Total Helps for OFT to DOCX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs that are specifically designed to help with OFT to DOCX conversion: Aspose.Email for C++ and Aspose.Words for C++.

+Aspose.Email for C++ is an API that allows you to convert OFT file format to HTML.
+This is the first step in the conversion process, and it ensures that the email content is in a format that can be easily manipulated and integrated with other applications.

+Once the OFT file has been converted to HTML, Aspose.Words for C++ can be used to export the HTML to DOCX.
+This API provides a range of features that make it easy to convert HTML to DOCX, including support for a variety of document formats, advanced formatting options, and the ability to manipulate and customize the output.

+By using Aspose.Total for C++, you can easily and quickly convert OFT file format to DOCX.
+This comprehensive suite of APIs makes it easy to add email conversion features to your applications, and ensures that the output is of the highest quality.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}